Lendermarket allows to invest in short-term individual loans yielding 14% annually; they’re secured by a buyback

 The minimal investment is € 10, a very standard amount for P2P loans.

-While Lendermarket currently doesn’t provide statistics regarding the loans volume, there’s a very large number of loans available (slightly less than one thousand as I’m writing this initial review).
+While Lendermarket currently doesn’t provide statistics regarding the loans volume, there’s a very large number of loans available (slightly more than two thousand as I’m updating this review in August 2020).